prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 The first version should support only:

 - One GitHub repository
-- README files and selected Confluence pages
+- Markdown and README files stored in that repository
 - Merged pull requests as the trigger
 - Documentation relationship mapping
 - Documentation impact detection
 - Mismatch identification
 - Evidence-backed draft generation
+- A clear review UI with Accept, Edit, Reject, and Irrelevant actions
 - Human review and approval
+- Email notification after a successful approved update
 - Basic publication or documentation pull-request creation
 - Basic evaluation results